SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

 ```
 2. Save the updated above ```runtime``` configuration.

-3. Restart the below Core 2 components pods so they pick up the new tracing configuration from the `seldon-tracing` ConfigMap in the `seldon-mesh` namespace.
+3. Restart the following Core 2 component Pods so they pick up the new tracing configuration from the `seldon-tracing` ConfigMap in the `seldon-mesh` namespace.

 - seldon-dataflow-engine